 Additional Advising Centers

 The Central Student Advisory Service (ZSB) is a center which provides you with information and guidance on the demands and structure of your studies.
 Here you can find further information as well as useful tips concerning course contents, study requirements and study options as well as advice on your choice of subject.

 For any personal advice or difficulties regarding your studies, the ZSB also offers psychological counseling.

 International student advisors are contact persons for students from abroad.
-You can find an international student advisor at each faculty.
+You can find an international student advisor at each department.

 Their duties are:

 - responding to letters of inquiry from the Foreigners' Registration Office